Team Information

 Los Angeles Sparks History

-The Los Angeles Sparks, established before the WNBA's first season in 1997, are notable for not being affiliated with an NBA team, even though they share the Los Angeles market with the Lakers and Clippers.
-The Sparks played their inaugural game at The Forum in Inglewood against the New York Liberty, ending in a 57–67 defeat.
-In 1998, they recorded a 12–18 season and missed the playoffs once again.
+The Los Angeles Sparks, established before the WNBA's first season in 1997, is notable for not being affiliated with a National Basketball Association (NBA) team even though it shares the Los Angeles market with the Lakers and Clippers.
+The Sparks played their inaugural game at The Forum in Inglewood against the New York Liberty, ending in a 57-67 defeat.
+In 1998, it recorded a 12-18 season and missed the playoffs once again.

-The 1999 season marked a turning point with the rise of Lisa Leslie, leading to the Sparks' first playoff appearance and a 20–12 record.
-They won their first playoff series against the Sacramento Monarchs but were defeated in the Western Conference Finals by the Houston Comets in a three-game series.
+The 1999 season marked a turning point with the rise of Lisa Leslie, leading to the Sparks' first playoff appearance and a 20-12 record.
+It won its first playoff series against the Sacramento Monarchs but was defeated in the Western Conference Finals by the Houston Comets in a three-game series.
 The Sparks captured consecutive championships in 2001 and 2002.
-Throughout their history, they have made the WNBA Playoffs in twenty out of twenty-four seasons, the highest number in the league.
+Throughout its history, it has made the WNBA playoffs in 20 out of 24 seasons, the highest number in the league.

 Los Angeles Sparks Owner